Magica De Spell: DuckTales familiars

 The 1987 DuckTales series introduces Magica's brother Poe (voiced Frank Welker), who was transformed into a non-anthropomorphic raven while maintaining his ability to speak.
 Although Magica has various transformation spells at her disposal, she is unable to return Poe to his original form.
 In Poe's debut episode, "Send in the Clones", Magica explains that she needs the power of Scrooge's Number One Dime to restore Poe.
 His name is a reference to Edgar Allan Poe.

 In the 2017 DuckTales series, Poe is voiced by Martin Freeman.
 Appearing in a flashback in the episode "The Life and Crimes of Scrooge McDuck!", Poe ruled a village alongside his twin sister Magica, keeping her in check.
 After Scrooge came to their village, he angered Magica and caused her to accidentally turn Poe into a raven.
 Lacking the knowledge to turn Poe back, she begged Scrooge to help her, but he refused, leading to Poe flying away.
 Magica attempted to find Poe, but was unable to, causing her hatred against Scrooge.

-In "Magica's Magic Mirror" she mentions her great-grandmother Tragica.
+In "Magica's Magic Mirror" she mentions her great-grandmother Tragica (tragical).

 The 2017 DuckTales reboot also introduces Magica's "niece" Lena (voiced by Kimiko Glenn) – who is eventually revealed to be a magically created shadow creature and Magica's spy.
 During the series' first season, Lena meets Webby Vanderquack in order to gain access to Scrooge's Number One Dime so Magica can regain her corporeal form, but Lena befriends Webby and later sacrifices herself to save her from Magica.
 During the second season, Webby manages to restore Lena, allowing her to exist independently of Magica.
 She is also revealed to have access to Magica's powers, which initially scare her due to the possibility of becoming her.
 With the help of her friends, Lena overcomes her fears and uses her powers for good.